hazelnutcloud/eth-book/src/part-1-genesis/chapter-01-vision-emerges.md

 Vitalik's journey into cryptocurrency began in 2011 when his father, Dmitry, first mentioned Bitcoin to him.
 Initially skeptical—he thought anything without physical backing was doomed to fail—Vitalik's perspective changed when he began writing for a Bitcoin blog for 5 BTC per article (worth about $3.50 at the time).

-By September 2011, he co-founded **Bitcoin Magazine** with Mihai Alisie, becoming the publication's lead writer and a prominent voice in the Bitcoin community.
-Through his writing and research, Vitalik gained deep insights into Bitcoin's capabilities and limitations.
+By September 2011, he co-founded **Bitcoin Magazine** with Mihai Alisie, becoming the publication's lead writer and a prominent voice in the Bitcoin community.[^3] Through his writing and research, Vitalik gained deep insights into Bitcoin's capabilities and limitations.
 He spent countless hours on Bitcoin forums, absorbing the community's dreams and frustrations.

 His articles weren't just news—they were technical deep-dives that demonstrated an unusual ability to explain complex concepts clearly.
 Topics ranged from Bitcoin's economic properties to the mathematical foundations of cryptocurrency.
 This period of intense study and writing laid the intellectual groundwork for what was to come.